Rayonnant: Characteristics

 The distinguishing features of Rayonnant architecture included the greatly increased amount of light in the interior, due to the enlargement of the arcades and especially the increase in the number and size of windows.
 In distinction from the dark triforia of Classic Gothic, Rayonnant triforia are lit by windows.
 This became possible by covering the aisles with roofs with own ridges, instead of lean-to roofs.
 Nevertheless, there was some roll back of this development, see Utrecht Cathedral (younger but with dark triforia) in relation to Cologne Cathedral.

 In the layout of stained glass windows, combinations of coloured subjects and uncoloured areas made the presentations more impressive and interiors brighter.

 The Rayonnant period coincided with the development of the band window, in which a central strip of richly coloured stained glass is positioned between upper and lower bands of clear or frosted glass, which allowed even more light to flood in, and a comparable increase in the amount of ornament, both on the inside and the exterior.
 This was often achieved by very elaborate designs in the rose windows and the lace-like tracery screens on the exterior to cover the facades and elements like the buttresses.

 On the walls, the use of gables, pinnacles and open tracery increased.

 Façades

 In the Rayonnant period, the west façades and portals were lavishly decorated with pointed gables, the points of which often included small circular windows, plus an array of sculptured pinnacles and fleurons.
 Besides serving as a decoration, the pinnacles had a structural function; they added weight to the buttresses, giving greater support to the walls.
+The standard cathedral façade featured three portals, two towers and a rose window, as it had since Early Gothic times.

 The façade of, of St Urbain in Troyes (1262–1389) requires caution.
-The church remained incomplete in the Middle Age, and most of the west façade is a work of the 19th century.
+The church remained incomplete in the Middle Ages, and most of the west façade is a work of the 19th century.